bakafradow/BenchPrism/README.md

 ## Setup

-Download `XLCoST_data` from [here](https://drive.google.com/file/d/1tZfsYQgWmc2gG340ru5VbrZ5aLIZ41_6/edit) and place it in `${ROOT}/data/`.
+1. Download `XLCoST_data` from [here](https://drive.google.com/file/d/1tZfsYQgWmc2gG340ru5VbrZ5aLIZ41_6/edit) and place it
+in `${ROOT}/data/`.

 > If you're working with PyCharm, it's recommended to exclude the `data` directory from indexing in `File | Settings | Project: PROJECT_NAME | Project Structure` and from SonarLint analysis in `File | Settings | Other Settings | SonarLint | File Exclusions`, to avoid performance issues in the IDE.

-Install the required packages by running `pip install -r requirements.txt`.
+2. Install the required packages by running `pip install -r requirements.txt`.
+3. Package `code-style-transformer` with Maven, configure the path to the JAR file and your JVM in `config.py`.

 ## Usage